 If you would like to read past posts in my New Home Project series click one of the links below:

 Are you tackling any lighting projects?
 Let us know and share your pictures with us.
-You can post your lighting project info and pics to the Pegasus Lighting Facebook page or in the Share Your Lighting Project section of the Pegasus Lighting Forum.
+You can post your lighting project info and pics to the Pegasus Lighting Facebook page.
 When possible we also try to post pics of our customer’s lighting projects to our Design Center page.
 Make sure to check it out and take a look at some of our customer’s projects.